-A stablecoin is a cryptocurrency that is designed to minimize price volatility by being pegged to another asset such as the U.S. dollar or gold.
+A stablecoin is a cryptocurrency with a design that helps minimize price volatility by being pegged to another asset such as the U.S. dollar or gold.
 However, most asset-backed stablecoins are considered to be centralized as the collateral (underlying asset) is controlled and managed by the issuer of the coin (centralized body).

 There are three main advantages of using stablecoins:

-1. Stablecoins can be used in smart contracts; e.g. decentralized fundraising and decentralized financial products such as consumer loans.
+- We use Stablecoins in smart contracts; e.g. decentralized fundraising and decentralized financial products such as consumer loans.